Junk Removal Pros Plus

 Which factors affect junk removal cost?

-There are a number of factors that can influence the cost of junk removal:
+There are a number of factors that can influence the cost of junk removal, like:

 - Location of the job site as well as its proximity to the company and/or landfill/recycling center